See You Then (film): Plot

 Kris is a trans-woman from Phoenix, Arizona.
 A decade after abruptly breaking up with Naomi, the duo is reuniting for a single evening in Los Angeles.
 Kris is in town for a network security conference.
 She is taking care of her cousin's two children.
 Naomi, a professor, is a mother of two.
 Kris and Naomi talk about Kris's transition and their friendship.
 Naomi says she felt hurt when Kris broke up with her.
 Kris apologizes.
 Naomi, a performance artist, reveals she gave up on her dreams and moved back with her parents before meeting her husband, Jim.
 Kris encourages her to return to performing.
 Later, Kris reveals she broke up with the first person she ever dated since transitioning 13 years ago.
 The duo talks about Kris' gender reassignment surgery, dating, and spending time with your loved one.
 Kris tells Naomi that it is harder to be female than trans.

 Naomi's colleague Peter Gleason flirts with the duo at a bar.
 He is on a date with a former student.
 Naomi calls her life a series of setbacks.
 Kris tells her that everybody's life is unique.
 Naomi introduces Kris to Martin, another of her colleagues, who flirts with her.
 Naomi drives home early to see her child.
 Naomi and Kris talk about having children.
 They go to the campus where Naomi works and visit her office.
 Naomi recalls their last night together.
-Kris apologizes again, they argue, and Naomi reveals Kris impregnated her before abandoning her.
-The real reason for the change in her career was her decision to keep the child.
+Kris apologizes again, they argue, and Naomi reveals Kris impregnated her before abandoning her, but did not keep it.
 Naomi tells Kris that she will never be a mother.
 Kris says Naomi has no one to blame for her sad life.
-The last scene shows Naomi performing, lying down next to a painting of a pregnant belly before destroying the art, symbolically accepting who she is.
+The penultimate scene shows Naomi performing, lying down next to a painting of a pregnant belly before destroying the art, symbolically accepting who she is.
+Finally, Kris is seen some time later on a picnic apparently passing completely.